Mihir2708/Chat-Website/backend/README.md

 We utilize **Crawlee's `CheerioCrawler`** for lightweight, fast, and scalable website crawling.
 - **Scoping**: The crawler is strictly limited to the base domain using `EnqueueStrategy.SameDomain`, ensuring it doesn't wander off to external sites.
 - **Resource Filtering**: We ignore media files, documents, and assets by aggressively filtering common extensions (e.g., `.png`, `.jpg`, `.pdf`, `.mp4`, `.css`, `.js`).
-- **Extraction**: As pages are discovered, the HTML is parsed using Cheerio to strip away markup and extract pure textual content.
+- **Extraction**: As pages are discovered, the HTML is parsed using Cheerio to strip away markup and extract pure textual content .

 ### Chunking & Retrieval Approach
 - **Chunking**: Extracted page text can be too large for an LLM context window.
 We use `@langchain/textsplitters` (`RecursiveCharacterTextSplitter`) to intelligently break down the text into smaller, overlapping chunks that preserve semantic meaning.